Kong/docs.konghq.com/app/2.1.x/proxy.md

 Incoming requests with a matching hostname set in the TLS connection's SNI extension would be routed to this Route.
-As mentioned, SNI routing applies not only to TLS, but also to other protocols carried over TLS - such as HTTPS and If multiple SNIs are specified in the Route, any of them can match with the incoming request's SNI. with the incoming request (OR relationship between the names).
+As mentioned, SNI routing applies not only to TLS, but also to other protocols carried over TLS - such as HTTPS and if multiple SNIs are specified in the Route, any of them can match with the incoming request's SNI (it's an OR relationship between the names).

 The SNI is indicated at TLS handshake time and cannot be modified after the TLS connection has been established.
 This means, for example, that multiple requests reusing the same keepalive connection